carlos-morcillo/ng-hub-ui-modal/README.md

 ## Documentation

-### ModalService
+### HubModal

-The `ModalService` is the main entry point for creating and managing modals in your application.
+The `HubModal` is the main entry point for creating and managing modals in your application.

 #### `open(component, options?)`